hyundai-robotics/doc-safespace2.0/2-installation/3-add-io-install.md

-﻿# 2.3 Additional safety I/O module(option)
+# 2.2 I/O Module (Option)

-The additional safety I/O module is installed and shipped inside the controller in the form of a board, refer to the controller maintenance manual if the board needs to be replaced.
+When you select to use the I/O option module, it is shipped mounted inside the controller.
+When board replacement is required, refer to the controller maintenance manual.